 We were part of a wider team responsible for delivering the platform and helping our client determine what they wanted to achieve from the engagement.
 We also assisted in identifying initial use cases to prove immediate business value as the platform was being built.

-Working with their team, we designed and built a bespoke DataOps framework that automates the deployment and run of complex production-grade data-pipelines in a way that fits into their existing best practices.
+Working with their team, we designed and built a bespoke DataOps framework that automates the deployment and run of complex production-grade data pipelines in a way that fits into their existing best practices.
 They now have world-class operational data management facilities that extend their best practices in engineering to also deliver data management.
 Use cases were executed as the service was being built, to showcase the capability to the wider enterprise.

-The work involved synchronising key submission system data from over 3,500 articles to the cloud, and integrating them into the data platform.
+The work involved synchronising key submission system data from over 3,500 journal-specific websites to the cloud, and integrating them into the data platform.
 To reduce errors that arise from manual deployment in configuring different components, we took an automation-first approach to creating, testing, deploying and monitoring those data pipelines on the platform.

 The design and build of our DataOps components were guided by a clearly articulated target Data Operating Model.
 We proposed and delivered this operating model along with the platform architecture, to emphasise that true data-driven transformation needed to come from a blend of expert people and processes, as well as technology components.